dimagi/commcare-hq/DEV_SETUP.md

 Running Tests
 -------------

-To run the standard tests for CommCare HQ, simply run
+To run the standard tests for CommCare HQ, run

     $ ./manage.py test

+These may not all pass in a local environment.
+It's often more practical, and faster, to just run tests for the django app where you're working.

 To run a particular test or subset of tests